Featuring authentic voices from 26 international artists, writers, photographers, carers, adventurers and odd bods.

 - Jason Jackson

-The mag will be available to pre-order in the coming weeks directly from our site and afterwards it will be available from independent shops throughout the UK and at the events that we are currently organising.
+The mag is out now and can be ordered directly from our online shop and is available from independent shops throughout the UK and at the events that we are currently organising.
 There will be a big party at The Chameleon Arts Café in Nottingham on the 4th of November where you will also be able to purchase Billy and the Devil, the stunning debut novel by Dean Lilleyman.
 It’ll be an amazing night as anyone who has been to the Hand Job Zine parties that we previously organised will be able to vouch for.
 We have a packed out line-up of readers, with open mic spaces available to be drawn by raffle numbers, a rapper, punk band, DJs and much more to be revealed.
-The poster and line-up will be released very soon but I can assure you there are some of the finest voices from the literary underground circuit booked.
+The poster and line-up can be seen and shared here.

 See you there and keep and eye out for the mag in shops near you!